a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 ## Context

-Though it was once a very small community bank, Woodgrove Bank has experienced rapid growth throughout the past few decades.
+Though it was once a very small community bank, Woodgrove Bank has experienced rapid growth over the past few decades.
 Their growth has resulted in launching market centers across multiple regions in the United States.
 Woodgrove Bank, because of its increased revenues and market reach, is now exploring expansion into other countries.
 In order to accomplish this goal, Woodgrove Bank realizes that some of the ways they conduct business today must change.

 Some of these new approaches rely on Woodgrove Bank transitioning their operations to the cloud.
 Originally, it was feasible&mdash;fiscally and operationally&mdash;to manage a hot-cold distribution of services across two data centers.
+Specifically, one data center remains operational at all times, receives all traffic, and generates scheduled backups.
+A secondary data center on "stand-by" does not currently receive regular deployments, but can restore any backups when necessary and can "go-live" with a few minutes of outage.
 But, as they grow, the overall cost-value ratio has decreased considerably.
 Woodgrove Bank is convinced that moving to the cloud can help reduce these costs while continuing to increase value to its customers and the business.

-Woodgrove Bank is also looking a refreshing their internally-built applications.
+Woodgrove Bank is also looking at refreshing their internally-built applications.
 Most of these applications were built when the bank first launch and have only experienced ad-hoc, piecemeal upgrades.
 Architecturally, the bank recognizes that these updates have had detrimental impacts to their applications over time.
 The applications seem to have degraded in performance, are more vulnerable to security threats, and they are less reliable and require much more time and effort from the SRE team.

 The first application undergoing a rebuild is their primary customer portal and is owned by the _Customer Experience_ sector of the business.
 The customer portal traditionally has allowed customers to login and view balances, transfer money, pay bills, etc. The current redevelopment, however, is considered an MVP and only provides balance and transaction history.
 While some services may currently be unavailable in this release, Woodgrove Bank considers this acceptable as they wish to build correctly with a cloud-native approach against cloud services.
 They do not wish to build an on-premises architecture in a cloud environment.
 For the services that are lacking, customers may contact the bank directly.
 It is Woodgrove Bank's desire to quickly implement these features in their new application, but, again, they first want to ensure that they are adopting sound development practices.